marioceron/pipeline_flask_category_model/README.md

+# Pipeline Flask Category Model:
-# Mario Alberto Ceron F.
+Mario Alberto Ceron F. - DataScience Training April 2020

 # Introduction

 This is an example of using Flask to create an API for an Python program.